Please read the description carefully.

 Shipping to Lower 48 USA states only via Ground Shipping.
 No international shipping including Hawaii, Guam, Puerto Rico.
 Non-USA customers click here.

 These are 10s4p lithium Battery Scooter packs (460Wh).
 They contain 40 Panasonic NCR18650BD cells.
 Great for Building 36v battery packs as they are testing at least 95% capacity.
 Packs should have ~90% usable cells.

 To learn how to use these packs it's important that you carefully read the instructions below.

 Any voltage below 30v at the Discharge port is an indication that the BMS is hibernation mode.
 The Internal BMS can be turned on by applying voltage to the charging port (smaller cable).
 The battery pack will remain in the "ON" state for as long as it has a voltage of 30v or above and without a load.
 Applying a load above 1A will cause the battery to shut 'OFF" after 5 seconds then remain off for 60 seconds, ON for 5 seconds, OFF for 60 seconds for an indefinite amount of cycles.
 Using this Arduino Controller connected to the blue cable will instruct the BMS to remain ON while under load.
 This activator dongle is recommended instead (includes Arduino) if you don't want to solder yourself.

 Again, most of these battery packs are in hibernation mode, this means that even though the pack is resting at around 30v the output connector shows sometimes 1v to 15v.
 This means the MOSFETS in the BMS are off.

 Nominal Capcity: 3100mAh

 Charge voltage cut-off: 4.2V

 Discharging cut-off: 2.5V

-These items are sold for DIY and Second Life purposes, so even when they are sold as “new”, “NOS”, or “like-new”, they’re generally in less than perfect condition.
+These items are sold for DIY and Second Life purposes.
+Even when sold as “new”, “NOS”, or “like-new”, they may be in less than perfect condition.